Service in NJ, NY, DC, MD, VA

 As a buyer, being proactive is especially important in the inspection process.
 Keep these tips in mind as you look through the property.

-Disclosure – Demand full disclosure of concerns such as prior water damage, structural repairs, and the assessment or abatement of any mold related problem.
+Disclosure – Demand full disclosure of concerns such as structural repairs, and the assessment or abatement of any mold related problem.
 Not all states have mold disclosure laws in effect yet.

 Inspection – Conduct a general home inspection prior to closing to avoid potentially catastrophic losses.
-Although general home inspectors are not experts in microbial contamination, they will likely identify the most obvious signs of prior water damage, common cover-up tactics, and even suspected mold growth.
+Although general home inspectors are not experts in microbial contamination, they will likely identify the most obvious signs of common cover-up tactics, and even suspected mold growth.

 Follow Up – Consult the real estate agent or owner if you have any concern or suspicions.
 If you feel apprehensive about the answers, walk away or pursue further investigation.
 Also, verify the responses with documentation of repairs; search the building permit office’s records for past repairs; or consult with all prior owners as identified by city records.